JasonLaux/DeepGlobe/README.md

 ## Issues
 Based on the configuration of my device, it is really hard to train a large network in an effcient time.
 Going through all 3 epoches can take 45 minutes on my device.
 Also I tried running my code in Colab using GPU, but it took much longer time in reading satellite images using 'cv2.imread()'.

+## Future improvement
+Implement more advanced models such as D-Linknet (1-st place in the competition) if more time is allowed and more powerful hardware is able to use.
+Output binary masks using image segmentation based on predicted grayscale masks.
+Need measurement of accuracy to compare predicted masks and true masks.